gianluxx18/Recipe/README.md

 - Visit https://streamlit.io/cloud and sign in with your GitHub account.

+- Make sure your Github and Streamlit account are linked

 - Click “New app”, then:

-    - Select the repository containing this project
+    - Select the repository containing this project ("Recipe")

     - Choose the branch ("main")